rouroulike/clash/Configuration.md

 # dns:
   # enable: true # set true to enable dns (default is false)
-  # ipv6: false # it only affect the dns server response, default is false
+  # ipv6: false # when false, response to AAAA questions will be empty
   # listen: 0.0.0.0:53
   # # default-nameserver: # resolve dns nameserver host, should fill pure IP
   # #   - 114.114.114.114